-“The virus enters your body through the mouth, and washing your hands with soap and hot water after using the loo, and before you eat food are the two most important things you can do to prevent catching it.
+“The virus enters your body through the mouth, and washing your hands with soap and hot water after using the loo, and before you eat food are the 2 most important things you can do to prevent catching it.
 Alcohol gel does not kill this virus.

-“If you do catch it, or someone in your household has got it, please stay away from others; use separate towels and a separate loo if you if you have got one, and don’t cook for others if you can avoid it.
+“If you do catch it, or someone in your household has got it, please stay away from others; use separate towels and a separate loo if you have got one, and don’t cook for others if you can avoid it.
 You might feel dreadful but don’t go out in public until you are free of symptoms for at least two days.
 Stay in your home, keep warm, drink plenty of fluids, and take paracetamol for the aches and pains.
 Phone your GP or NHS 111 if your symptoms worsen, or have not improved within a couple of days.

 “If someone is sick, clean the mess carefully, including the toilet, flush and door handles, and taps, to reduce the risk of spreading the virus to others.”